-Because while we’re enjoying the action night in and night out, you can bet there is someone else who is counting all of the money made thanks to the team we so heavily support.
+If you’re a fan of any team in one of the pro sports leagues, you can bet there is someone out there who is counting all of the money made thanks to the team we so heavily support.
 This is not something that should be taken lightly – there is a reason NBA and NFL players can make up to $30 million a year – it’s because of all of the revenue that comes in from ticket sales, merchandise, broadcasting, and more.
 So which teams make the most money out of them all?

 Chicago Bulls – $2.5 billion

 One of the most popular basketball franchises of all time is the Chicago Bulls, and it is not without good reason.
 It’s the team that Michael Jordan, who many people claim to be the greatest basketball player of all time, played on for the majority of his career.